Marcus Semien Player Props: Rangers vs. Royals

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.448) thanks to seven extra-base hits.
+- Semien leads Texas in slugging percentage (.500) and total hits (19) this season.

-- Semien enters this game on a four-game hitting streak.
-During his last outings, he's hitting .316 with two homers.
+- Semien is batting .444 with three homers during his last games and is riding a five-game hitting streak.

-- In 43.8% of his games this year, Semien has picked up at least one RBI.
-In three of those games (18.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Semien has had at least one RBI in 47.1% of his games this season (eight of 17), with more than one RBI four times (23.5%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.